Shreya0706/Recognition/README.md

     <td><img src="demo/update_reco.jpeg" width=270 height=480></td>
   </tr>
  </table>

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 # Action Items
 - [ ] Improve Performance(Code Optimization)
 - [ ] Auto face orientation for Import Photo Action.
-- [ ] iOS application